segni-tafesse/ethio_agri_smart/lib/data/Tea.md

 9. Protect from frost: If you live in a colder climate, tea plants may require protection from frost.
 Cover them with blankets or bring them indoors during freezing temperatures.

 10. Harvest the leaves: Depending on the variety, tea leaves can be harvested after 2 to 3 years of growth.
 Pick the young, tender leaves and buds for the best flavor.
-Allow the leaves to wither and oxidize before drying them to make tea.
 # Light
 Tea plants thrive in partial shade to full sun exposure.
 They require at least a few hours of direct sunlight each day.
 However, if you live in a hotter climate, providing some shade during the hottest part of the day may be beneficial to prevent leaf scorching.
 # Soil